Sources of Big Data: Types, Examples, and Challenges

 Big Data represents the huge amount of organized and unorganized data that emerges continuously at a rate of seconds.
 Traditional systems can’t handle it, which is why advanced tools and frameworks are used to process and analyze it.

-This blog will show you the primary sources of big data in 2025 together with their main attributes, fundamental elements, analytical methods, practical uses, and upcoming trends that will influence the field.
+This blog will show you the primary sources of big data in 2025 together with their main attributes, fundamental elements, analytical methods, and practical uses.

 Join the big data revolution with upGrad’s Data Science Courses.
 Learn from leading institutions and take the next step in your upskilling journey today!